Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Introduction

 Galaxies can replenish their cold gas reservoirs through a variety of processes.
 Internal replenishment can occur through stellar mass loss \citep[e.g.][]{ParriottBregman08, LeitnerKravtsov11} and the cooling of hot halo gas \citep[e.g.][]{Keres05, Lagos2014}.
 Cold gas can also be supplied externally through gas-rich galaxy interactions/mergers \citep[e.g.][]{DiTeodoro14, BarreraBallesteros2015} and direct accretion of cold gas from filaments \citep[e.g.][]{Keres05, Brooks09}.
 While the supply of cold gas through major mergers is fairly well established, the degree to which cold gas is replenished through other means is less constrained.

-Stellar-gas kinematic misalignments (henceforth `misaligned galaxies') have been one laboratory in which the origins of cold gas replenishment has been studied \citep[e.g.][]{Sarzi06, Davis2011, DavisBureau2016, Bryant2019, Ruffa2019b, Duckworth2020a}.
-Observationally, misalignments are found in $\approx11\%$ of the galaxy population at $z\sim0.1$ \citep{Bryant2019} and show a strong morphological dependence, with $\sim30-40\%$ of ETGs and $\sim2-5\%$ of LTGs showing such features \citep[e.g.][]{Davis2011, Chen2016, Duckworth2019, Bryant2019, Ruffa2019a, Ristea2022, Raimundo2023}.
-Cosmological hydrodynamical simulations, such as \textsc{eagle} \citep[][]{SchayeCrain2015, Crain15} and \textsc{horizon-agn} \citep[][]{Dubois14}, have also proven to be invaluable to understanding the physical drivers and timescales involved in misalignments, owing to their ability to trace galaxies over time.
+Stellar-gas kinematic misalignments (henceforth `misaligned galaxies') have been one laboratory in which the origins of cold gas replenishment has been studied \citep[e.g.][]{Sarzi2006, Davis2011, DavisBureau2016, Bryant2019, Ruffa2019b, Duckworth2020a}.
+Observationally, misalignments are found in $\approx11$~per~cent of the galaxy population at $z\sim0.1$ \citep{Bryant2019} and show a strong morphological dependence, with $\sim30-40$~per~cent of ETGs and $\sim2-5$~per~cent of LTGs showing such features \citep[e.g.][]{Davis2011, Chen2016, Duckworth2019, Bryant2019, Ruffa2019a, Ristea2022, Raimundo2023}.
+Cosmological hydrodynamical simulations, such as \textsc{eagle} \citep[][]{SchayeCrain2015, Crain2015calibration} and \textsc{horizon-agn} \citep[][]{Dubois14}, have also proven to be invaluable to understanding the physical drivers and timescales involved in misalignments, owing to their ability to trace galaxies over time.
 These have been able to recreate the observed misalignment populations \citep[e.g.][]{Duckworth2020a, Khim2020, Casanueva2022}.

 The existence of stellar-gas misalignments is predicted by our current Lambda Cold Dark Matter ($\Lambda$CDM) cosmological model.
 Stellar and gaseous components are expected to form an aligned discy structure as a natural consequence of galaxy formation \citep[see tidal torque theory; TTT by][]{Peebles69, Doroshkevich70, White84}.
 As the galaxy evolves, stellar and gas components may decouple and become misaligned, provided that the angular momentum of the existing gas disc is overcome and a new, misaligned disc can form.
-The stochastic nature of external gas accretion and ability, to first order, accrete with a random angular momentum orientation has led external accretion to become the favoured dominant driver behind many misalignments \citep[e.g.][]{Davis2011, VoortDavis2015, Starkenburg2019, Duckworth2020b, Khim2021, Casanueva2022}.
+The stochastic nature of external gas accretion and ability, to first order, to accrete with a random angular momentum orientation has led external accretion to become the favoured dominant driver behind many misalignments \citep[e.g.][]{Davis2011, VoortDavis2015, Starkenburg2019, Duckworth2020b, Khim2021, Casanueva2022}.